Asset Publisher

 KEY POINTS:

-The most recent literature update was performed through June 17, 2023.
+The most recent literature update was performed through June 12, 2024.

 Summary of Evidence:

-For individuals with absolute uterine factor infertility (AUFI) who receive uterus transplantation, the evidence comprises of two systematic reviews and five case series.
+For individuals with absolute uterine factor infertility (AUFI) who receive uterus transplantation, the evidence includes of two systematic reviews and five case series.
 Relevant outcomes are health status measures, perinatal outcomes, quality of life, treatment-related morbidity, and treatment-related mortality.
-Two systematic reviews found similar surgical success rates of 64% for deceased and living donor procedures and to 78% for living donor procedures.
+Two systematic reviews found similar surgical success rates of 64% for deceased donor procedures and 78% for living donor procedures.
 These reviews reported 24 to 29 live births, and it was estimated that the overall live birth success rate exceeded 80% among surgically successful transplants.
 Complications have been reported in 19% of recipients and 18% of living donors.
-High rates of preterm birth (80%) and occurrences of acute respiratory distress syndrome in newborns have been reported.
+High rates of preterm birth (80%) and episodes of acute respiratory distress syndrome in newborns have been reported.
 Data for individuals with acquired AUFI are lacking.
 Further study is necessary to increase success rates, decrease complications and preterm births, and assess long-term outcomes in recipients and their children.
 The evidence is insufficient to determine that the technology results in an improvement in the net health outcome.

 Practice Guidelines and Position Statements